 Paper Shredding Program

+There are two events held each year, one in the spring and one in the fall.
 Broomfield residents can bring confidential tax, medical, bank, and other forms for safe and secure destruction.
 Limit of three boxes (banker's or copy paper boxes weighing no more than 35 lbs. per box) per resident.
 Shred-It will also take up to three 32-gallon trash bags of already shredded paper.